Scene (performing arts): Film

 A scene is a part of a film, as well as an act, a sequence (longer or shorter than a scene), and a setting (usually shorter than a scene).
 While the terms refer to a set sequence and continuity of observation, resulting from the handling of the camera or by the editor, the term "scene" refers to the continuity of the observed action: an association of time, place, or characters.
 The term may refer to the division of the film from the screenplay, from the finished film, or it may only occur in the mind of the spectator who is trying to close on a logic of action.
 For example, parts of an action film at the same location, that play at different times can also consist of several scenes.
 Likewise, there can be parallel action scenes at different locations usually in separate scenes, except that they would be connected by media such as telephone, video, etc.

 Due to the ability to edit recorded visual works, a movie scene is much shorter than a stage play scene.
 Because of their frequent appearance in films, some types of scenes have acquired names, such as love scene, sex scene, nude scene, dream scene, action scene, car chase scene, crash scene, emotional scene, fight scene, tragedy scene, or post-credits scene.
 There is usually an opening scene and a closing scene.
+Furthermore, some scenes can generate a "privileged moment" within a film: a privileged moment may perform functions within its immediate narrative context, but may also connect to and draw power from resemblances with similar scenes in other films.

 In contrast, the traditional movie script is divided into acts, but those categories are less frequently used in the digital technology.
 The scene is important for the unity of the action of the film, while a stage drama is typically divided into acts.
 The division of a movie into scenes is usually done in the script.
 Some action scenes need to be planned very carefully.

 Scene-writing techniques

 In his 2008 book The Anatomy of Story, John Truby suggests that the beginning of a scene should frame what the whole scene will be about, and that the scene should then funnel down to a single point, with the most important word or line of dialogue stated last.

-Tension (a.k.a. suspense) within a scene can be created in any of the ways discussed below:
+Tension (also known as suspense) within a scene can be created in any of the ways discussed below: